artsandideas/local-creativity/README.md

   - Famono for (some) Famous 3D physics UI additions
   - Location/maps

-The resulting, open-source app will allows anyone to share, fund and vote on local creativity.
+The final, open-source app will allow anyone to share, fund and vote on local creativity.
 ===========